Gazprom in Figures 2016–2020

-Gazprom Group holds the world's largest natural gas reserves.
+The Gazprom Group is the world's largest energy major in terms of natural gas reserves and production.

-As for the gas production volume amounting to around 14 per cent of the global total, Gazprom Group is one of the leading petroleum companies worldwide.
-In 2012 the Group produced 487.0 billion cubic meters of natural and associated gas, 12.8 million tons of condensate and 33.3 million tons of oil.
+Producing 11 per cent of the global gas output, the Gazprom Group holds the top spot among oil and gas companies worldwide.
+In 2020, the Group extracted 453.5 billion cubic meters of natural and associated gas, 16.3 million tons of gas condensate, and 41.6 million tons of oil.

-Gazprom owns the world’s largest gas transmission system capable of continuously conveying gas over long distances to Russian consumers and abroad.
-Gazprom’s gas trunklines length exceeds 168.3 thousand kilometers.
+Gazprom owns the world’s biggest gas transmission system capable of continuously conveying gas over long distances across Russia and abroad.
+The overall length of Gazprom’s gas trunklines is 176,800 kilometers.

-A new crucial business for Gazprom Group is shaping a natural gas vehicles market in Russia.
-Gazprom Gazomotornoye Toplivo is appointed as a single operator responsible for promoting the use of gas as a vehicle fuel.
+Another important activity of the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
+Gazprom Gazomotornoye Toplivo is the single operator responsible for promoting the use of gas as a vehicle fuel.